 - education, and

-With this in mind, discover how to use the Canada job bank to resume your career in Canada!
+With this in mind, discover how to use the Canada job bank to continue the career you love in Canada!

 Researching Your Profession is Essential

 Moving to a new country is a major life decision.
-While it can be a thrilling and exciting time, you may also feel uncertain.
-You may be asking:
+While it can be a thrilling and exciting time, you may also feel uncertain and wondering:

 - Will I find a job in my field?